Request a Case Review Today

-Take into consideration under California probate code section 15620 must be unanimous action to c0-trustees unless otherwise provided in the trust instrument.
-Your estate planning attorney must insert a particular language specifying and allowing for actions by one or the other co-trustee.
+Take into consideration under California probate code section 15620 should be unanimous action to c0-trustees unless otherwise provided in the trust instrument.
+Your estate planning attorney should insert a particular language specifying and allowing for actions by one or the other co-trustee.

 What is Unanimous Action